Sourcey Sourcey documentation engine

 Everything you need for self-hosted docs.

-OpenAPI, MCP, Markdown, search, themes, and llms.txt in one tool.
+OpenAPI, Doxygen, godoc, MCP, Markdown.
+Search, themes, and llms.txt in one tool.

 Generate from anything